-You can be a front-line worker who delivers money guidance as part of your role, or a leader in an organisation that provides money guidance as part of its service and employs or manages Money Guiders.
-We are interested in hearing from you whatever your sector and job role – community organisations, housing associations, mental health services, money mentors to name a few.
+You might be a front-line worker who delivers money guidance as part of your role, or a leader in an organisation that provides money guidance as part of its service and employs or manages Money Guiders.
+We are interested in hearing from you whatever your sector and job role – money mentors, social prescribers, housing associations, mental health services, voluntary and community organisations to name a few.

 Why get involved?